clarkcb/xsearch/README.md

   it.

 * [F#](http://fsharp.org/) -
-  I haven't done any real work on the F# version in several years, but I recall really liking the language.
-It feels sort of like a cross between Python and C# with lots of LINQ.
+  I started looking at F# after working for a while in C#.
+I liked the syntax right away, but I had a hard time working in it at first, because I couldn't understand the errors that Visual Studio was giving me.
+The language feels to me sort of like a cross between Python and C# with lots of LINQ.
 In comparison with Scala, I think F# is cleaner syntactically, although object-oriented code seems to be a little clunkier in it.
 My personal feeling is that F# *should* be the successor to C# on the CLI, but I'm not sure that will happen.
 I believe that the larger programming community will eventually swing away from imperative and towards functional, but my impression is that F# doesn't have the same momentum in the CLI world as Scala does in the JVM world.
-Time wil tell.
+Time will tell.

 * [Go](https://golang.org/) -
   I was really surprised how fast I could write Go code, I reached near Python